mlindsk/molic/README.md

 About molic
 -----------

 An **R** package to perform outlier detection in contingency tables using decomposable graphical models (DGMs); models for which the underlying association between all variables can be depicted by an undirected graph. **molic** also offers algorithms for fitting undirected decomposable graphs.
-Compute-intensive procedures are implementet using [Rcpp](http://www.rcpp.org/)/C++ for better run-timer performance.
+Compute-intensive procedures are implementet using [Rcpp](http://www.rcpp.org/)/C++ for better run-time performance.

 Getting Started
 ---------------